 2. Engage your core and lengthen your spine.
 Before you reach anywhere, brace your core at about 30% effort.
 Think about pulling your belly button gently toward your spine.
 Grow tall through the crown of your head.
 Roll your shoulders back and down.
 This alignment protects your lower back during the forward fold and creates the hinge point for the reach.
 Skip this step and the whole exercise becomes a sloppy forward slump.

 3. Hinge forward and reach.
 Release your feet.
-Hinge at your hips — not your waist — and extend both arms forward along the floor past your feet.
+Hinge at your hips (not your waist) and extend both arms forward along the floor past your feet.
 Slide your hands out as far as you can while keeping your spine long.
 Your chest moves toward the floor, your arms reach straight ahead.
-You should feel a deep stretch through your inner thighs, groin, and lower back simultaneously.
+You should feel a deep stretch through your inner thighs, groin, and lower back at the same time.
 Only fold as far as your spine stays neutral.
 The moment your upper back rounds into a C-shape, you've gone too far.

 4. Hold and breathe at end range.
 At your deepest point, hold for 3 to 5 slow breaths.
 Exhale completely each time and see if you can sink a fraction deeper.
 Your knees stay relaxed and open.
 Do not push them toward the floor with your elbows.
 The stretch should feel like a sustained, tolerable pull across your inner thighs and along your back.
 Sharp pain means back off.